 Using plant genetics to trace human migrations makes sense for a couple of reasons: plant reproduction is often less convoluted than human affairs, and signs of cultivation provide evidence of the plant’s value to humans.
 “Humans have the ‘Saturday night effect’—males can go a short distance and spread their genes without migration,” he adds.
 Plants, however, are stuck in the ground and offer an indication of how plant-based economies spread.

-In addition to uncovering the link between slave-cultivated New World rice and its origins in Africa, new genetic techniques have overturned the notion that the origin of agriculture in the Fertile Crescent was a sudden invention.
+In addition to uncovering the link between New World rice cultivated by enslaved people and its origins in Africa, new genetic techniques have overturned the notion that the origin of agriculture in the Fertile Crescent was a sudden invention.
 “We now believe it was a protracted process, taking 8,000 to 9,000 years for agriculture to get established as early hunter-gathers began manipulating to make wild plants more productive,” says Brown.
 He and others have used the genomes of domesticated barley and wheat to show that they couldn’t have come from a single source population but were hybridized from different parts of the region.

 For van Andel, there’s more to the slavery story yet to discover.
 She hopes to expand her efforts and look at other crops, from okra to yams to bananas.
 “The [Surinamese Maroons] really know about their ancestors,” she says.
 “It’s time we should ask them more.”
 And in return, she hopes to help the Maroons safeguard some of their cultural heritage.